 You can learn more about this history of MI5 at The National Archives in Kew.
-We have released nearly 4,000 files to The National Archives, covering a period up to 1957.

 The National Archives website provides a full overview of the most noteworthy files released from April 2000 onwards.